Gustavsberg

 Rare vintage edition Gustavsberg Eva coffee cup and saucer

-Eva vintage coffee cup and saucer from the famous Swedish kiln Gustavsberg.
-Many reprints of the Eva series have been produced, but this vintage Eva is said to be a phantom work that was rarely produced.
+This is a vintage Eva coffee cup and saucer from Gustavsberg, a famous Swedish pottery manufacturer.
+Many reproductions of the Eva series have been produced, but this vintage Eva is said to be a phantom piece that was rarely produced.

-Eva is a red colored version of the "Adam series" with dark blue dots.
-Calling the paired design Eva (Eve) may have been positioned as a playful = prototype.
-The vast majority of vintage Evas have black spots, sagging, or misalignment of the transfer paper, and it is thought that such elaborate inspections were not carried out.
-I can only find backstamps stamped only on the saucer.
-Prototypes were produced for the above reasons, but it is believed that they were not mass-produced.
+Eva is a red inversion of the "Adam Series" with its dark light blue polka dot pattern.
+The fact that the paired design is called Eva (Eve) may have been due to a sense of playfulness, i.e. a prototype.
+The vast majority of vintage Evas have black spots, stiffness, or misaligned transfer paper, suggesting that detailed inspection was not carried out.
+The only backstamps found are those engraved only on the saucers.
+For these reasons, prototypes were made, but mass production is unlikely.

-While the Adam series was produced from 1959 to 1974, the production year of the vintage Eva is unknown.
-However, the Gustavsberg logo engraved on the saucer is the "logo with rope" that was used until around 1970.
-Therefore, it is thought that Eva was produced only for a short period of time in the 1960s.
-(For more information on the logo, see this blog post → History of the Gustavsberg logo. )
+While the Adam series was produced from 1959 to 1974, the year of production of the vintage Eva is unknown.
+However, the Gustavsberg logo engraved on the saucer is the "rope logo" that was used until around 1970.
+Therefore, it is thought that Eva was only produced for a short period in the 1960s.
+(For more information on the logo, please see this blog post → "The History of the Gustavsberg Logo" )

-Designed by the company's legendary designer, Stig Lindberg.
-A series of tableware series such as plates, creamers, and sugar bowls were made for Adam with polka dots, but there was no development as a tableware series for vintage Eva, and only this one item was produced.
+The design was done by Stig Lindberg, a legendary designer at the company.
+A series of tableware items, including plates, creamers, and sugar bowls, were made for the polka-dot Adam, but the vintage Eva was not developed into a tableware series, and only this one item was produced.

 ■ Detailed specifications